Content |

 The gang specialized in making false bottoms for shipping containers.
 The leader of the group is wanted by courts in the United Kingdom and has extensive experience in policing.

-Spanish police officers in December 2022 arrested six people who were experts in concealing huge quantities of drugs to send to other countries in Europe, especially Britain.
+Police Spain officers in December 2022 arrested six people who were experts in concealing huge numbers drugs to be sent to other countries, Europe particularly Britain.

 They even had a scanner similar to those used by airport security to check if drugs they had hidden in fake shipping container bases would be found somewhere on the way.